 I graduated at University of Seville as M.Eng.
 (Automatic and Electronic Systems Engineering).
 I also worked full time at the Robotics Research Laboratory (GRVC) to pay for my studies.
 After graduation, I kept working with them as a R&D engineer for few more years.
 My work with them resulted in my first patent: an inspection device for exchange chambers of power plants (Projects & Designs).

-After that, I moved to Austria to work as a mechanical design engineer for an aeronautical company.
+Later on I moved to Austria to work as a Mechanical Design Engineer for an aeronautical company (FACC).
 The job was challenging and very interesting: designing mechanisms and furniture for business jets.
-I was recognised as an outstanding mechanical designer (in less than one year I was a design reference at my department), but the company was located in the mountains, and I was not very happy living in a small village lost in the Alps.
-After few more than one year, I decided to start a new stage of my life somewhere else...
+I was recognised as an outstanding mechanical designer (in less than one year I was a design reference at my department), but after little more than one year I decided to move to Japan, that was my dream since I was a child.

-I worked for 16Lab for two years and a half, as Vice-President of Engineering.
-The company was developing a smart ring and my tasks were creating methods and algorithms for defining the interactions with the ring.
-I signed 5 patents during those two years (available at the Inventions section of this website).
-We won the Innovation Award at CEATEC Japan 2015 (Home Entertainment category).
+I worked for a wearables start-up in Tokyo (16Lab) as Vice-President of Engineering.
+The company was developing a Smart Ring and my task was creating methods and algorithms for defining the interactions with the ring.
+I signed 5 patents during those two years (Projects & Designs).
+Additionally, we won the Innovation Award at CEATEC Japan 2015 (Home Entertainment category).